-(1) Accounting Pronouncement no yet Adopted
+(l) Accounting Pronouncement not yet Adopted

 IFRS 9 Financial Instruments introduces a new classification and measurement requirements, impairment model and hedge accounting model.
-IFRS 9 is effective for annual periods on or after January 1, 2018.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
 Advantage does not anticipate any material changes or effects to our current accounting.

 IFRS 15 Revenue from Contracts with Customers requires an entity to recognize revenue to reflect the transfer of goods and services for the amount it expects to receive, when control is transferred to the purchaser.
 The standard is to be adopted for annual periods beginning on or after January 1, 2018, either retrospectively or using a modified retrospective approach.
-Advantage is currently reviewing our contractual agreements to evaluate the impact of this standard on our financial statements.
+Advantage has individually assessed each current and possible future revenue stream using the principles established by IFRS 15.
+Based on these assessments, Advantage has determined that accounting for each of its revenue streams will be substantially the same under IFRS 15 as under current IFRS standards.
+Advantage does not anticipate any material impacts to its current accounting from the adoption of IFRS 15.

 IFRS 16 Leases requires the recognition of assets and liabilities for most leases.
-The standard applies to annual reports beginning on or after January 1, 2019.
-Advantage is currently reviewing the impact of IFRS 16 on our financial statements.
+The standard applies to annual periods beginning on or after January 1, 2019.
+Under IFRS 16, lease assets and liabilities will be required to be recognized on the balance sheet for most leases, where the entity is acting as a lessee.
+Certain leases of low-value assets and leases with short-terms (less than 12 months) will be exempt from the balance sheet recognition requirements, and may continue to be treated as operating leases.
+Advantage is currently reviewing the impact of IFRS 16 on its financial statements.